 Any sort of negligence on your part will be evident.
 To make it worse, if you leave it long enough, they’re REALLY hard to clean off.
 The recommendation?
 Aside from windows, use glass sparingly around the house, the smaller the panels you have, the less glaringly obvious your neglect will be.

-Photo by : Carpenters
+Photo by: Carpenters

-4. Reduce flat surfaces
+4. Reduce Flat Surfaces

 Just like desperate singles, dust eventually just want to settle down.
 And down is often whatever flat surface happens to be under it.
 More so in a home than outdoors simply because there’s less air moving around inside the house.
 You could just vacuum it up, but that’s just more work.
 Reduce places where dust can settle.